Ajall Shams al-Din Omar: Family

 Sayyid Ajall's oldest son was Nasir al-Din.
 Sayyid Ajall's seventh generation descendant was Sai Hazhi.

 Sayyid Ajall was a 26th generation descendant of the Prophet Muhammad and fifth generation descendant of Su fei-erh.
-In total, had had five sons.
+In total, he had five sons.
 He had two tombs, one in Wo-erh-to in Yunnan and another memorial which contained his clothes in Xi'an in Shaanxi province.
 The author of "The Magnetic Needle of Islam", Ma Chu (1630–1710), was a descendant of Sayyid Ajall.
 The d'Ollone expedition during the Qing dynasty recorded that Imam Na Wa-Ch'ing was the leader of the family of descendants of Sayyid Ajall.
 Ma repaired Sayyid Ajall's tomb.
 Another romanization of Ma Chu is "Ma Zhu".
 Sayyed Ajall's descendants included 15th generation- Ma Zhu and 25th generation- Ma Dexin.

 Sayyid Ajall is the ancestor of many Muslims in areas all across China.
 Yunnan contained the greatest number of his descendants.

 One of his most prominent descendants was Zheng He.

 In the thirteenth century the influence of individual Muslims was immense, especially that of the Seyyid Edjell Shams ed-Din Omar, who served the Mongol Khans till his death in Yunnan AD 1279.
 His family still exists in Yunnan, and has taken a prominent part in Muslim affairs in China.

 He is identified as the ancestor of many Chinese Hui lineages in Yunnan's Panthay Hui population as well as in Ningxia and Fujian provinces.